antoine-delaunay/DeepLearningMJO/README.md

 		- CompareFeatures.py

 - Analysis
 > <p align="justify">The <strong><i>Analysis</i></strong> folder contains the necessary files to preprocess the S2S reforecasts ".txt" files to obtain a forecast dataframe for each lead time, to compute and compare (Log-score and Error-drop) the CNN and dynamical models.
 PreprocessingDynamical and AnalysisDynamical must be run once per model to obtain the scores of each model.
-Then PlotLogScoreEDP and PlotSpreadDiagram plots all the scores on a common plot.</p>
+Then PlotMetrics and PlotSpreadDiagram plots all the scores on a common plot.</p>

 		- AnalysisCNN.py
 		- AnalysisDynamical.py
 		- PreproprocessingDynamical.py
-		- PlotLogScoreEDP.py
+		- PlotMetrics.py
 		- PlotSpreadDiagram.py
 - Interpretation
 >  <p align="justify">The <strong><i>Interpretation</i></strong>  folder contains the necessary files to interpret the network's behaviour and the predictability of the forecasts.
 The signals can be computed by running Train followed by ComputeSignal.
 The Maritime Continent, Predictability and SignalMeans plots can be run with the associated files but AnalysisCNN must have been run beforehand. </p>